 3. Give Up the Words “I Can’t”

-They actually make you physically weaker when you say them.
-Your brain is designed to solve any problem and reach any goal that you give it, and the words you think and say affect your brain and body.
+The words “I can’t” disempower you and make it impossible for you to feel confident in your ability to meet life’s challenges and achieve your goals.
+These confidence-depleting words can actually make you physically weaker when you say them.
+Your brain is designed to solve any problem and reach any goal that you give it, and the words you think and say affect your ability to do so.

 Let me give you an example: